Deciding if Invisalign clear aligners or standard braces are best to straighten your teeth

 Some people may consider this type of orthodontic treatment a little less appealing to the eye and somewhat unsightly.
 The standard bracket and wire type system does not always have to be metal.
 There are other options, such as a ceramic bracket system, to closer match the color of natural teeth rather than the silver metal option.

-Invisalign was designed to be more aesthetic and less visible on the teeth since it is made from a translucent plastic material.
+Invisalign products were designed to be more aesthetic and less visible on the teeth since it is made from a translucent plastic material.
 A complete set of x-rays, photographs and dental impressions are taken and sent to the lab so a 3D image can be created, and then plastic aligners can be made to move your teeth into the desired position.

-Standard Brackets vs Invisalign
+Standard Brackets vs Invisalign Aligners

 Since both standard orthodontic and invisalign are successful in straightening teeth, there are advantages and disadvantages between the two.